 You need to notify the Shire of Gingin in writing by email or letter.

-You will need to install a compliant swimming pool/spa fence/barrier and advise the Shire of Gingin Building Department when it is complete.
+You will need to install a compliant swimming pool/spa safety barrier and advise the Shire of Gingin Building Department when it is complete.

 The Shire of Gingin staff will then contact you to book a swimming pool barrier inspection.
 When your swimming pool barrier passes the inspection your compliant swimming pool barrier will then be included in the Shire of Gingin’s mandatory 4-yearly inspection program.
 Incorporating the pool into the inspection program will assist in ensuring that safety barriers comply with the requirements of Part 8 of the Building Regulations 2012.